 How did you get involved in type 1 research?

 I very much enjoyed immunology as an undergraduate medical student.
-Since qualifying I have been struck by how hard the daily struggle is with insulin and blood glucose control for many patients with type 1.
+Since qualifying I have been struck by how hard the daily struggle is with insulin and blood glucose management for many patients with type 1.
 So looking for an immunological solution to slow or prevent the loss of beta cells seemed exactly where my research interests lay.

 Has JDRF’s support made a difference to your research?